 As a city that loves ice hockey and ice skating, Vancouver has lots of options for both, from year-round indoor ice rinks to seasonal outdoor ice skating.
-Use this Guide to Ice Rinks & Ice Skating in Vancouver to find Vancouver's best ice rinks and ice skating venues, including ice skating outdoors in Robson Square (in the winter), community centre ice rinks, and more.
+Use this guide to skating rinks in Vancouver to find Vancouver's best ice rink venues, including skating outdoors in Robson Square (in the winter), community center ice rinks, and more.

 All Vancouver ice rinks are open to the public.
 For indoor ice rinks, you can pay as you go, or use your Vancouver OneCard (universal membership access to all facilities run by the Vancouver Park Board, including all indoor Vancouver ice rinks; this card is for residents, not visitors).
-Seasonal outdoor ice rinks have they're own associated costs; for example, ice skating at Robson Square is free.
-See below for complete details.
+Seasonal outdoor ice rinks have their own associated costs; for example, ice skating at Robson Square is free.

 01 of 03

 There's no need to wait for winter to go ice skating in Vancouver: Vancouver has three, public, indoor ice rinks that are open year-round.
 Run by the Vancouver Park Board, the rinks below offer skate and helmet rentals, as well as skating lessons, special seasonal events, and skating birthday packages and private rink rental.